Daniele1926/Twitch-VODs-Backup-Telegram/README.md

 # Twitch-VODs-Backup-Telegram
-A complete python bot for continuos backup from Twitch to Telegram channel
+A complete python bot for continuos backup from Twitch to Telegram channel.
+This code can also download sub-only VODs by providing your Twitch cookies in cookies.txt (netscape format)

 INSTALL